Frequently Asked Questions

 Q How long will I be in hospital?

-A Again this is a difficult question to answer, the average length of stay in hospital after a liver transplant is usually about 3 weeks.
+A Again this is a difficult question to answer, the average length of stay in hospital after a liver transplant is usually about 2 to 3 weeks.
 A lot depends if you have any other underlying illness and how well the new liver takes to settle down, and also to get the balance of your medication correct.

 Q Do people with liver disease have difficulty obtaining travel/medical insurance?